charlieikosi/Airstrip-Survey-Program/README.md

 Getting the export functions to actually export as excel and csv file formats was a plus for the program.
 These functions where essentially what the programs end result or output was going to be.
 Having that functionality completes the program as otherwise the program development would have to be abandoned.

 ### *Challenges*
 Standout challenges where choosing the right library packages and the dependencies needed to build the program.
-Also, learning to write the program outside of the course materials was quite challenging as well.
-To over come these, materials online and tutorials helped grasp the new concepts.

 ### *Future Developments*
 The Airstrip program is a desktop GUI, its envisioned that a mobile platform can be developed to expand its capabilities.
 Possible library packages is Kivy and there’s documentation out there online which can be used to guide the development of this mobile application.
 It will maintain the main purpose of collecting data and writing them to the specified file formats however there will be the inclusion of viewing that online on a map.
 Having that versatility would add a tremendous upgrade to the Airstrip Survey program and would be the preferred software.